ory/hydra/README.md

 ### 5 minutes tutorial: Run your very own OAuth2 environment

-The **[tutorial](https://ory-am.gitbooks.io/hydra/content/demo.html)** teaches you to set up Hydra, a RethinkDB instance and an exemplary identity provider written in React using docker compose.
+The **[tutorial](https://ory-am.gitbooks.io/hydra/content/demo.html)** teaches you to set up Hydra, a Posgres instance and an exemplary identity provider written in React using docker compose.
 It will take you about 5 minutes to get complete the **[tutorial](https://ory-am.gitbooks.io/hydra/content/demo.html)**.

 <img src="docs/images/oauth2-flow.gif" alt="OAuth2 Flow">